michaelerule/LED_weaving/Project 4: Driver/Microcontroller firmware for Charlieplexed LED displays.md

 If you have CPU cycles to spare, then one can vary the brightness of pixels via [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation).
 This is a tricky, however, since for $N$ control lines we're already effectively PWM-ing each LED with a duty cycle of $1/N$.
 In my experience it is difficult to get more than 3 distinct brightness levels.

 The way to do this is to scan through the display multiple times.
 The brightest LEDs will be lit during all scans, but we'll skip intermediate-brightness LEDs during some of the scans.
 For this example, I've implement 2-bit color, which supports four states: "off", and then three brightness levels.
 Human brightness perception [is nonlinear](https://en.wikipedia.org/wiki/Gamma_correction), so I double the amount of time each light is on for each brigtness increment.

+I scan the display three times:

  - Scan 1: Duration `10` timer ticks
  - Scan 2: Duration `10` timer ticks
  - Scan 3: Duration `20` timer ticks

+And implement 3 distinct brightness values like so:

  - Pixel value `0`, i.e. `0b00`: Always off.
  - Pixel value `1`, i.e. `0b01`: On during scan 1 for 10 cycles.